 Take Breaks Throughout the Day

 Be aware of your stress (whether work or personal) and learn how to tackle it.
 I know stress is largely unavoidable but an important life lesson I’ve learned is that life is 10 percent what happens and 90 percent what you do with it.
 Dwelling on your stress can actually make you less productive and can make you procrastinate, which will only lead you to falling behind on your tasks.
-At CBD, we’re lucky to have an awesome gym to get a quick (or full) workout session in and de-stress.
+At Creative Blend Design, we’re lucky to have an awesome gym to get a quick (or full) workout session in and de-stress.
 Take 5 minutes to go outside and breathe some air or grab some of your coworkers and take a quick walk around your office building.

 One Size DOES NOT Fit All